 Virginia (Gina) Thomas is an Assistant Professor of Psychology at Wilmington College.
-Gina researches socio-emotional development throughout the lifespan with a particular focus on identity and personality.
+Gina researches emotional development throughout the lifespan with a particular focus on identity and personality.
 Her current research investigates the role of solitude in identity development and emotional well-being.
 How do social media and digital devices affect the capacity to be alone?
 How do introversion and extraversion affect solitude experiences?
 What are the skills necessary to utilize solitude constructively?
 In a second line of research, Gina explores the identity work that occurs during developmental transitions, especially the transition from adolescence to adulthood.
-Her work has examined young adults’ social class identity and religious identity.
-Other areas of scholarship and interest include feminist theory, depth psychology, dreaming, and cross-cultural mythology.
+Her work has examined emerging adults’ social class identity and religious identity.
+Other areas of scholarship and interest include feminist theory, depth psychology, and mindfulness.
 She specializes in mixed methods research, with an emphasis on conducting in-depth interviews and analyzing the narratives using a variety of qualitative methods.
-Gina’s love of travel propelled her from her home state of Michigan to explore nearly two dozen countries over the past two decades, most notably Thailand where she lived for a year.
-Gina now resides in Wilmington with her spouse and two children.
+Gina regularly presents her research at conferences and publishes in top peer-reviewed journals in her field.
+She is also a blogger for Psychology Today, writing about the latest research on solitude and reflections on the art of being alone.
+Read it here.

 Courses Taught at Wilmington